vvpai9/ADDC-2024/README.md

 i) The Raspberry Pi’s serial port will now be usable on ```/dev/ttyAMA0```.

-6. Type the following in terminal:
+6. Install OpenCV:
 ```
 pip install opencv-python
 ```
-NOTE: Refer to the troubleshooting section if any errors arise.
+NOTE: Refer to the troubleshooting section if any errors are raised.

 # Integrate Raspberry Pi with Pixhawk